Set the stage to raise capital, attract investors, and unlock growth opportunities with a C corp. Starts at $0 plus state fees.

 Corporations, like all business structures, come with strengths and weaknesses.
 While they offer several benefits, they also have certain complexities that might not suit every entrepreneur.
 Let’s examine the pros and cons to help you determine if incorporation is right for you.

 Corporations shine when it comes to benefits like legal protection.
 Incorporating a business creates a distinct legal entity, shielding the personal assets of owners from potential business debts or liabilities.
 This limited liability protection is quite different from the unlimited personal liability of a sole proprietorship or general partnership.
 Another standout advantage is the ability to raise capital by selling shares.
 This feature often makes it easier for corporations to secure investments or financing, propelling growth and expansion.
-See limited liability protection definition.
+See limited personal liability definition.

 Related: For more information please see: What is a Sole Proprietorship?